Grey Britain: Reception and commercial performance

 Grey Britain received a 74 out of 100 on Metacritic, indicating "generally favorable reviews".

 Drowned in Sound commented: "the music rockets from intentionally rudimentary knuckle-whiteners to ambitious-of-design affairs that reconfigure one’s opinions on a band previously seen as a straight-up hardcore act".
 Ben Myers of Mojo commented "Not since the Pistols and The Specials has a pissed off provincial band so clearly meant it" and ClashMusic called the record "as daunting as blow-drying your face in the evil ghost-gas that Indiana Jones unleashes from The Lost Ark".

 The Telegraph praised the group for its lack of compromise, calling Grey Britain "a masterpiece of rock brutalism".
 It also noted the progression of Gallows' sound, combining traditional hardcore sound with newer styles, comparing the "grotesquely churning riffage" with that used by nu metal bands such as Slipknot.
 It summed up the album as "the most exciting album in many moons."

 Kerrang! listed Grey Britain as the best album of 2009.
 NME listed the album among the 15 greatest hardcore punk albums of all time.

 The album debuted at number 20 in the UK album chart on 10 May 2009.
+By January 2010, it had sold 20,000 copies in the United Kingdom and 50,000 copies worldwide, leading Warner Bros.
+Records to drop Gallows from its roster.

 In 2014, it was listed as one of Metal Hammer's "Modern Classics".